jmcantrell/arch-bootstrap/README.md

 # bootstrap-arch

-My opinionated Arch Linux installer.
+My mildly-opinionated Arch Linux installer.

 Aside from the opinions listed below, care is taken to ensure the resulting system closely matches what you would get from following the